Ayushi121104/22BDO10055_labmst1/README.md

 # 22BDO10055_labmst1
 4. The task
 You again live in your own branch, this time we will be doing a bit of juggling with branches, to show how lightweight branches are in git.
 Hint: git switch will make you switch from one branch to another.

-1. Use git branch to see the two branches that are relevant for this exercise
+1.Use git branch to see the two branches that are relevant for this exercise.
 2. What branch are you on?
-3. Use git branch mybranch to create a new branch called mybranch
+3. Use git branch mybranch to create a new branch called mybranch.
 4. Use git branch again to see the new branch created.
 5. Use git switch mybranch to switch to your new branch.
 6. How does the output from git status change when you switch between the master and the new branch that you have created?